 And your clients are no different.

-What does it cost you to give a compliment to your clients when they have worked hard in a training session?
+What does it cost you to compliment your clients when they have worked hard in a training session?

-Or when they have made important gains towards their goals?
+Or when they have made important gains toward their goals?

 It costs ZERO!

-So if your client deserves some praise, you should be throwing it their way, especially to help supplement any habits that you want them to continue with.
+So if your client deserves some praise, you should be throwing it their way, especially to help supplement any habits you want them to continue.

 That said, a client will know when you are trying to butter them up, so keep it related to their achievement and always let your compliments be heartfelt.

 Here’s a way that I use compliments to good effect.

 For overweight clients, you will probably notice that most will wear clothes that are not tight-fitting, so they hang a little.